timacpp/mandelbrot-set/README.md

 # How to plot it?

 Main problem lies under the idea of checking whether the sequence is bounded.
 Obviously, we can not compute infinitely many compositions, therefore we set some bounding number of iterations.
-Each number inside the set is located within circle a |z| <= 2.
+Each number inside the set is located within a circle |z| <= 2.
-Putting all together, we iterate at most fixed number of times and exclude numbers that have norm less than 4.
+Putting all together, we iterate at most fixed number of times and exclude numbers that have norm greater than 4.

 # What is SFML?